harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 # Manual for connection between Google assistant and Adruino
 ## with the help of Adafruit.IO and IFTT

+### What will it do?
+You will be able to turn the led light to a specifc color by talking to the Google Assistent

 ### What do you need?